layerswap/layerswap-atomic-bridge/examples/bitcoin/README.md

 ### Prerequisites

 -   Node.js and npm installed on your machine.
+-   Basic understanding of Bitcoin transactions and HTLC
 -   `.env` file configured with Bitcoin WIF (Wallet Import Format) keys.

 ## Getting Started